 Accidents can happen anytime, anywhere.
 Suffering an injury that involves a broken or damaged tooth often requires prompt care to relieve pain and preserve your oral health.
 When you’re faced with a dental emergency, Sean Sutton, DDS, and Mark Sutton, DDS, at Greenwich Dentistry make it simple to get the care you need.
-The Cos Cob, Connecticut, office has flexible hours and is open some Saturdays to accommodate patients living in the greater Greenwich, Connecticut, area.
+The Greenwich, Connecticut, office has flexible hours and is open some Saturdays to accommodate patients living in the greater Greenwich, Connecticut, area.
 Contact the office online or by phone now to learn more about emergency dentistry services.

 Any type of accident, from a sports injury to biting down on something hard, can lead to a tooth injury.
 Some types of tooth injuries aren’t considered emergencies and they can wait for normal office hours, but others require prompt medical care.